Flooding + Stormwater

 Report a Problem

-Report a flooding problem by submitting a request through the city’s online customer service tool, OPCares.
+Report a flooding problem, illegal floodplain development, including filling and construction or dumping in the streams or drainage system, by submitting a request through the city’s online customer service tool, OPCares.

 Report Flooding